 Who Owns Amazon Basics?

-Amazon Basics is owned by Amazon.com Inc., a publicly traded American multinational technology company founded by Jeff Bezos in 1994.
-Amazon trades on NASDAQ under ticker AMZN and is headquartered in Seattle, Washington, USA.
+Amazon Basics is owned by Amazon.com, Inc., a publicly traded American multinational technology company trading on NASDAQ under ticker AMZN.
+Amazon Basics was launched in 2009 as Amazon's private label brand for everyday essentials and has grown to become one of the largest private label brands in the United States.
+Amazon is headquartered in Seattle, Washington, USA.

 Parent Company